Limits of almost homogeneous spaces and their fundamental groups: Introduction

 The main result of this paper deals with the case in which the limit is non-compact.

-\begin{theorem} \rm Let $X_i$ be a sequence of almost homogeneous spaces.
-If the sequence $X_i$ converges in the pointed Gromov--Hausdorff sense to a space $X$, then $X$ is a nilpotent group equipped with an invariant metric.
-Furthermore, if $X$ is semi-locally-simply-connected, then it is a Lie group equipped with a Finsler or sub-Finsler metric, and for large enough $i$ there are subgroups $\Lambda_i \leq \pi_1(X_i)$ with surjective morphisms
+\begin{theorem} \rm Let $(X_n, p_n)$ be a sequence of pointed almost homogeneous spaces.
+If the sequence $(X_n, p_n)$ converges in the pointed Gromov--Hausdorff sense to a space $(X,p)$, then $X$ is a nilpotent group equipped with an invariant metric.
+Furthermore, if $X$ is semi-locally-simply-connected, then it is a Lie group equipped with a sub-Finsler metric, and for $n$ large enough, $\pi_1(X)$ is a subgroup of a quotient of $\pi_1(X_n)$. \end{theorem}